-The Technical Expert Group on Salmon (TEGOS) advises that in 2022:
+The Technical Expert Group on Salmon (TEGOS) advises that in 2023:

-- 48 rivers have an advised harvestable surplus as they are exceeding their conservation limits (CLs). - A further 32 rivers, may be opened on a catch and release only basis, subject to IFI management criteria based on having a high probability of achieving at least 50% of their conservation limit (CL) or exceeding the management qualifying fry threshold of ≥15 fry (0+ salmon) per 5 minute electrofishing (multiple site catchment average). - In addition 64 rivers are (a) failing to meet 50% of their CL or (b) lacking recent data to determine their CL attainment status.
+- 48 rivers have an advised harvestable surplus as they are exceeding their conservation limits (CLs). - A further 20 rivers below their CL are advised to be opened on a catch and release-only basis, based on having a high probability of achieving at least 65% of their conservation limit (CL) or exceeding the qualifying fry threshold of ≥17 fry (0+ salmon) per 5 minute electrofishing (multiple site catchment average). - In addition, 76 rivers are (a) failing to meet at least 65% of their CL or (b) lacking recent data to determine their CL attainment status.
+Therefore, it is advised that these rivers should be closed for fishing.
 Where there is a lack of data, or where catchment-wide electro-fishing surveys indicate juvenile abundance below the fry threshold, the TEGOS assumes that these rivers are failing to meet CL.

-There are 16 rivers for which there are significant fisheries on the MSW (spring salmon) component of the stock and a separate assessment is made.
+There are 16 rivers for which there are significant fisheries on the multi-sea-winter (MSW) component of the stock and thus a separate assessment is made.
 Of these:

-- 11 have an advised harvestable surplus as they are exceeding their CL. - 4 rivers may be opened on a catch and release-only basis subject to IFI management criteria as they have a high probability of achieving at least 50% of their CL or exceed the management catchment-wide electro-fishing minimum mean fry threshold (≥15 fry). - In addition 1 river is advised for closure as it is failing to meet 50% of its CL and is below the management catchment-wide electro-fishing lower mean fry threshold (≥15 fry).
+- 11 have an advised harvestable surplus as they are exceeding their CL. - 4 rivers below their CL are advised to be opened on a catch and release-only basis as they have a high probability of achieving at least 65% of their CL or exceed the catchment-wide electro-fishing minimum mean fry threshold (≥17 fry). - In addition, 1 river is advised for closure as it is failing to meet 65% of its CL and is below the catchment-wide electro-fishing mean fry threshold (≥17 fry).